Meet the Auditor

 I have lived in Washington County for over 20 years.
 I have been married to a native Oregonian for more than 25 years, and we have one son.
 I served as Washington County's Justice Planning Coordinator from 1991-96 when the County was planning the Jail, Sheriff's Offices and Community Corrections Center in downtown Hillsboro, and I welcome the opportunity to serve my neighbors in Washington County in my new role.

 The office of County Auditor is nonpartisan, and I do not consider myself a politician.
-I was elected in the May 2010 primary and took office in January 2011.
+I was elected in the May 2010 primary, took office in January 2011, and was reelected in May 2014.
 I have held no other political office, and consider the office of County Auditor to be a professional function rather than a political office.
 The County Auditor is elected not because he makes policy, but to ensure his independence from County Administration.

 As your County Auditor, I examine County programs and operations to determine: